faruk/opticfoo/README.md

 This is a program about VJing in 3d inside a game engine.

+This Software is released under the terms of GPL version 3.
+See LICENSE.txt for legal information.

 About
 -----

 This is the project repository for my bachelor thesis.
 Its about a VJing concept with heavy use of keyboard for performance.
 You'll also need mouse to use the GUI.
 Basically it is a virtual 3d room where you can place visuals and watch them.

 Installation
 ------------

 In order to run this code you will need

     * panda3d (v1.8) (see manual on http://panda3d.org for installation
       instruction)